 One hung-over mornin’ back in ‘68, a bunch of dope smoking hippies in Congress got to humming… ♪ The Times they are a-Changin’ ♬ and passed the: What the Heck!
 Let’s Move Everything to Monday Act.

 …creating three-day getaway weekends out of solemn days of remembrance.
-(Holidays already observed on Monday were shuffled off to the following Saturday along with trash pickup.)
+(Holidays already observed on Monday were sloughed off to the following Saturday along with trash pickup.)

-As part of the package… Washington’s Birthday was demoted to President’s Day and unceremoniously pegged to the third Monday (a day which never actually falls on the 22nd) to provide a Participation Trophy for the rest – the Good, the Bad, and the Ugly.
+As part of the package… Washington’s Birthday was demoted to President’s Day and unceremoniously pegged to the third Monday (a day which never actually falls on the 22nd) to provide a Participation Trophy for the Good, the Bad, and the Ugly.

 Not long after, veterans who served their country had their day restored.
 But veterans who died for their country did not.